ElphysAlvarez01/SPY500-JobOpenings-in-AllSectors/README.md

 ![](images/unemployment_std.png)

 **Summary Std Analysis:**
 > - When there are large, sudden deviations (2001,2008,2020), the calculation of the standard deviation reflects this increased variability, making the bands wider in subsequent months.
 > - As you can see, the volatility increases during or after recession periods.
-> - Lastly, when looking at the JOLTs and unemployment data, you can see more variability in the Job Openings.
+> - Lastly, when looking at the JOLTs and unemployment data, you can see more variability in the Job Openings compared to the unemployment data.
 I believe this could be due to businesses prioritizing margins instead of growth and expansion during that period.
 Therefore, businesses stop hiring and focus on surviving with their current workforce.
+I assume that job openings are impacted first and at a higher rate compared to unemployment which may not be impacted until it is necessary.

   #### **E. Analysis of Contraction and Expansion Periods in the U.S. Job Openings & Unemployment by measuring Pct Change in values:**
-  - The purpose of this analysis was to trend change in  values instead of the standard deviation from the mean as in the previous example.
+  - After looking at the volatility in the previous analysis, it inspired a few additional analyses in contraction and expansion periods in the U.S. Job Openings and unemployment.
-  - Please note that two analyses were done to assess contraction and expansion periods.
-The first was with the std and the other was with the pct in values.
-I am only including the one with the values here:
+  - Please note that two analyses were done to assess contraction and expansion periods in slightly different ways.
+The first was with the std and the other was with the pct change in values.
+I am only including the one with the pct change in values here to display the trend changes and contraction and expansion period.
+>
+> ### **Expansion and Contraction Definitions:**
+>  **Expansion** is defined as a positive percentage change.
+>- For Job Openings(JTSJOL_TOTAL), it indicates job growth.
+>- For Unemployment data(UNEMPLOYED), it indicates an increase in unemployment, which can be interpreted in specific contexts (e.g., a rising unemployment rate during economic shifts).
+>
+>  **Contraction** is defined as a negative percentage change.
+>- For Job Openings(JTSJOL_TOTAL), it signifies a slowdown in job growth.
+>- For unemployment data(UNEMPLOYED), represents a decrease in unemployment, indicating economic improvement.
+>
 ![](images/jolts_cycles.png)
 #### Why does 2024 look like that?
+Are we being lobstered?
 ![](images/unemployment_cycles.png)

   > #### **Summary of Cycles:**